Last updated: June 17, 2026

 2. Roles and Scope

-• Processor will process Customer Personal Data only on documented instructions from Customer and solely to provide and improve the Services and to comply with law.
+• Processor will process Customer Personal Data only on documented instructions from Customer, solely to provide the Services, secure and support the Services, and comply with law.

 Processor shall: